-American Made is the latest "so crazy, it must be real" story to hit Hollywood in the form of a major action movie.
+American Made is one of many "so crazy, it must be real" stories that have hit Hollywood in the form of a major action movie in recent years.
 The film stars Tom Cruise as Barry Seal, a pilot, turned drug runner, turned DEA agent, turned possible CIA operative.
 The real story of American Made is so wild, it's almost impossible to make a distinction between fact and fiction in the movie, except when it comes to what happened to Barry Seal's family.
-American Made puts a lot of emphasis on Barry's family life, especially his love for his wife, Lucy (Sarah Wright), and that family man status is one of those aspects of the film that, for all intents and purposes, was actually true.
+American Made puts a lot of emphasis on Barry's family life, especially his love for his wife, Lucy (Sarah Wright).
+That family man status is one of the aspects of the film that, for all intents and purposes, was actually true.

 In American Made, Barry Seal's family consists of his wife and their three children, two boys and one girl, all seen at various stages in their lives throughout the film.
-After Barry — spoiler alert — is murdered by Medellin Cartel assassins (or CIA operatives, depending on who you believe), all the riches earned by Barry's illegal dealings (already dwindling) disappear, and Lucy is seen working at KFC to support herself and her three children.
+After Barry — spoiler alert — is murdered by Medellin Cartel assassins (or CIA operatives, depending on who you believe), all the already-dwindling riches earned by Barry's illegal dealings disappear, and Lucy is seen working at KFC to support herself and the kids.
 In real life, Lucy was actually Debbie Dubois Seal (aka Deborah Seal).
 And following her husband's death, she too fell upon hard times.

 Seal's arrests for drug trafficking and illegal activities leading up to his death led to government seizures of his property and estate.
 Debbie, who described Seal to The Daily Mail as "an adrenaline junkie," also told the paper that she and her children were left to survive on Seal's life insurance.
 "The millions of dollars they said he made — if he did, he was holding out on me," she said.